Polish alphabet. Polish alphabet with transcription, pronunciation and translation. Soft sounds of the Polish alphabet

 on, en - before dz, s’.

-The vowel “A,” sounds like a middle between “OU” and “OH” (“YOU” and “YON”) (while H is not read, as in English endings -ing).
-After soft consonants, it is read as “YON” (with a nasal “N”), after hard ones - “OH” (with a nasal “N”.
+The vowel “A” sounds like the middle between “OU” and “ON” (“YOU” and “YON”) (while H is not pronounced, as in English -ing endings).
+After soft consonants it is read as “YON” (with a nasal “N”), after hard consonants it is read as “ON” (with a nasal “N”.
 It retains its nasal character at the end of words.

-The vowel "E," sounds like a middle between "EU" and "EN" ("EU" and "EN") (the rules are the same as for A,).
-In colloquial speech, "E," at the end of words is pronounced as pure E.
+The vowel “E” sounds like the middle between “EU” and “EN” (“EU” and “EN”) (the rules are the same as for A).
+In colloquial speech, “E” at the end of words is pronounced as pure E.

 Consonants

-The consonant "G" is always pronounced (also in the ending of the genitive case of adjectives and pronouns) as G (eg dobrego [dobrego], and does not soften, as in Russian [dobrevo].
+The consonant “G” is always pronounced (also at the end of the genitive case of adjectives and pronouns) as G (for example, dobrego [dobrego], and is not softened, as in Russian [dobrevo].

-The consonants "C", "Z", "S" before the vowels a, e e, o o' u y and before the consonants are pronounced like Russian Ts, Z, S.
+The consonants “S”, “Z”, “S” before the vowels a a, e e, o o’ u y and before consonants are pronounced as Russian Ts, Z, S.

-The consonant "H" = "SN", which has a double written image, is always pronounced like the Russian X.
+The consonant “N” = “SN”, which has a double written image, is always pronounced like the Russian X.

-The consonant "L'" (L with an apostrophe) sounds like a cross between a V and a U (very similar to the pronunciation of the English W).
+The consonant “L’” (L with an apostrophe) sounds like a cross between B and U (very similar to the pronunciation of the English W).
 Does not combine with the vowel I.

-The consonant "L" corresponds to the Russian L and does not combine with the vowel Y. (The pure sound L does not occur in Polish - either V-U or L.)
+The consonant “L” corresponds to the Russian L and is not combined with the vowel Y. (The pure L sound does not occur in the Polish language - either V-U or L.)

-The consonant "SZ" is pronounced like Russian Ш and does not combine with the vowel I.
+The consonant “SZ” is pronounced like the Russian Ш and is not combined with the vowel I.

-The consonant "DZ" (DZ) is the voiced correspondence of the consonant "C" and is pronounced together.
+The consonant “DZ” (ДЗ) is a voiced correspondence to the consonant “C” and is pronounced together.

-The consonant "СZ" (Ч) differs from Russian Н in that this sound is always solid and does not combine with I. Therefore, in transcription, Ch should be read approximately like Ch in the Russian word "better, and not as in the words" often, man ", etc. (It is rather difficult for the Russian language to imagine how "Ch" can be hard. ;-))
+The consonant “СZ” (Ч) differs from the Russian CH in that this sound is always hard and is not combined with I. Therefore, in the transcription, CH should be read approximately like the CH in the Russian word “better”, and not as in the words “often, man” ", etc. (For the Russian language it is quite difficult to imagine how “Ch” can be hard. ;-))

-The consonant "DZ '" (Z with a dot), in the transcription of J, is the voiced correspondence of the consonant "CZ", is pronounced together and does not combine with I.
+The consonant “DZ’” (Z with a dot), in the transcription DZh, is a voiced correspondence to the consonant “CZ”, is pronounced together and does not combine with I.

-In Polish, the combination of the consonant "SZ" is often found - with the consonant "CZ" - "SZCZ" in the transcription of Sh.
-They do not merge into one sound and are pronounced firmly (for example, Deszcz - [deschch]).
-The combination "Z'DZ'" (both Z with a dot) is a voiced match of the combination "SZCZ".
-The sound "J" corresponds to the Russian Y.
+In the Polish language, there is often a combination of the consonant “SZ” - with the consonant “CZ” - “SZCZ” in the transcription Ш. They do not merge into one sound and are pronounced firmly (for example, Deszcz - [deschch]).
+The combination “Z’DZ’” (both Zs with a dot) is the voiced counterpart of the combination “SZCZ”.
+The sound “J” corresponds to the Russian J.

-In transcription, after the vowels, we write I, and at the beginning of the word, as in Russian, e, e, u, i.
-In the transcription of words, such as, for example, racja, kolizja, komisja,
+In transcription we write I after the vowels, and at the beginning of the word, as in Russian, e, ё, yu, ya.
+In the transcription of words such as, for example, racja, kolizja, komisja,

 “cja” is denoted as tsya [ratsya]